Redefining Silent Data Corruption for the AI Era

 const da + $U+200B + ta = "example";

-To a human, this is invisible.
-Now, imagine a system process that reads this code and truncates it at a byte boundary that falls in the middle of a multi-byte character, or right after the invisible character.
-A naive deletion operation might remove only the visible part of a token, leaving the invisible character behind.
+Invisible to humans.
+Now imagine a system truncates this at a byte boundary falling mid-character or right after the invisible character.
+A deletion operation might remove only the visible portion, leaving behind a "zombie byte."

-This "zombie byte" can then be interpreted by a parser in a completely new context, potentially commenting out a line, altering a string literal, or breaking a variable name.
-Because the corruption is deterministic based on the software's data handling, it can be incredibly difficult to debug; the code looks correct in every editor, but fails in specific runtime environments [4].
+Parsers can reinterpret this in entirely new contexts—commenting out lines, altering strings, or breaking variable names.
+The corruption is deterministic based on data handling, making it incredibly difficult to debug.
+Code looks correct in every editor but fails in specific runtime environments[4].

 The Homoglyph Attack Vector